Guildford: Other sports

 The current incarnation of Guildford City Football Club was founded in 1996, when the former Burpham F.C. relocated to the Spectrum Leisure Centre and changed its name to A.F.C.
 Guildford.
 Nine years later, it was renamed to Guildford United, but soon afterwards became Guildford City F.C.

 Guildford International Volleyball Club has won the fourth division of the National Volleyball League.

-Guildford Hockey Club is based at Broadwater School in Godalming, and the men's 1st XI compete in the England Hockey League.
-Surrey Spartans Hockey Club is based in Guildford at the University of Surrey Sports Park.
+There are a number of field hockey clubs in the area that compete in the Men's England Hockey League, the Women's England Hockey League, the South East Hockey League and the BUCS league.
+These are Guildford Hockey Club, Team Surrey Spartans Hockey Club and University of Surrey Hockey Club.

 Charlotteville Cycling Club, founded in 1903, is based in Guildford.
 The club promotes the Guildford Town Centre Cycle Races that take place on the cobbled High Street each July.

 Guildford City Boxing Club, (formerly Guildford City ABC), headed by coach, John Edwards is based in Cabell Road in Park Barn.
 Founded in the 1920s and originally called the Onslow Lions, the boxing club is considered one of the oldest in Surrey.
 Guildford Crows Aussie Rules FC was founded in 2009 and competes in the AFLGB Southern Division.
 The club trains at Stoke Park and plays home matches at Effingham and Leatherhead Rugby Club.

 Guildford Rowing Club is based in the town and has won at Henley Women's Regatta.